Aetna modified CPB 0917 for durvalumab (Imfinzi), effective December 6, 2025. Here's what billing teams need to do.

 Non-Small Cell Lung Cancer (NSCLC)

-Recurrent, Advanced, or Metastatic NSCLC: The member must be negative for EGFR exon 19 deletion, exon 21 L858R mutations, and ALK, RET, and ROS1 rearrangements.
-Durvalumab is covered here in combination with tremelimumab-actl (J9347) and platinum-based chemotherapy, or as maintenance therapy — either as a single agent or combined with pemetrexed (J9304 or J9305).
+Recurrent, Advanced, or Metastatic NSCLC: The tumor must be negative for EGFR exon 19 deletion, exon 21 L858R mutations, and ALK, RET, and ROS1 rearrangements.
+Coverage applies when durvalumab is used in combination with tremelimumab-actl (J9347) and platinum-based chemotherapy, or as maintenance therapy—either as a single agent or in combination with pemetrexed (J9304 or J9305).

 Small Cell Lung Cancer (SCLC)